aksharpatel47/aksharpatel47.github.io/_posts/2016-02-13-playing-audio-swift2-avfoundation.md

 Add the Audio File to your project by right clicking the folder in the Project Navigator and clicking on `Add file to Your_Project`.

-We'll now get the path to the audio file and create it's url using
+We'll now get the path to the audio file and create its URL using
 {% highlight swift %}
 let audioPath = NSBundle.mainBundle().pathForResource("file_name", ofType: "mp3")
 let audioURL = NSURL(fileURLWithPath: audioPath!)